 Simulink® software provides a variety of solvers.
 Most of the variable-step solvers work well with linear circuits.
 However circuits containing nonlinear models, especially circuits with circuit breakers and power electronics, require stiff solvers.

-Best accuracy and fastest simulation speed is usually achieved with ode23tb.
+Best accuracy and fastest simulation speed is usually achieved

 Maximum step size

 auto for the absolute

 tolerance and the maximum step size.
 In some instances you might have

 to limit the maximum step size and the absolute tolerance.
 Selecting

 too small a tolerance can slow down the simulation considerably.
 The

 choice of the absolute tolerance depends on the maximum expected magnitudes

 of the state variables (inductor currents, capacitor voltages, and

 For example, if you work with high-power circuit where expected voltage and currents are thousands of volts and amperes, an absolute tolerance of 0.1 or even 1.0 is sufficient for the electric states.
 However, if your electrical circuit is associated with a control system using normalized control signals (varying around 1), the absolute tolerance is imposed by the control states.
 In this case, choosing an absolute tolerance of 1e-3 (1% of control signal) would be appropriate.
 If you are working with a very low power circuit with expected currents of milliamperes, set the absolute tolerance to 1e-6.